 Glasgow Building Preservation Trust

-Alliance Ambassador: David Cook, Director
+Alliance Ambassador: David Cook, Chief Executive

 Glasgow Building Preservation Trust is a charity that rescues, repairs and restores historic buildings at risk across the city, working with others to give redundant buildings a new purpose and return them to their communities.
 The Trust also delivers the much-loved annual Glasgow Doors Open Days Festival in September, and creates engagement projects to explain the city’s stories to its citizens.